Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

 The old adage of prevention instead of correction applies perfectly in puppy rearing.

-By this time, your puppy should have had their initial vaccinations.
+By this time, your puppy should have had all of their initial vaccinations.
 Heartworm prevention as well as flea / tick control should be started at this time.

 Shiba Inu Puppy - Adolescent Period - Puberty to Social Maturity